 If your foreign spouse does not need a visa to enter the United States – for example, he or she is from a country participating in the Visa Waiver Program – it may seem that he or she can enter the United States and adjust status based on his or her marriage to the U.S. citizen.
 However, a Customs and Border Patrol officer inspecting the foreign spouse at U.S. border can deny him or her admission to the U.S. on Visa Waiver Program, if the officer determines that the foreign spouse has immigrant intent.

 Generally, when a person enters the United States on Visa Waiver Program, he or she is expressing intent to leave within 90 days.
-For that reason, a Visa Waiver entrant would not be able to file for adjustment of status, even within the permitted 90 days of stay.
-There is an exception for filing as an immediate relative, such as spouse, of a U.S. citizen.
-However, adjustment of status for a spouse who entered on Visa Waiver Program can still be denied because of “preconceived intent” (see below).
+For that reason, a Visa Waiver entrant would generally not be able to file for adjustment of status, even within the permitted 90 days of stay.
+However, there is an exception for filing as an immediate relative, such as spouse, of a U.S. citizen.

 If your foreign spouse enters the United States as a non-immigrant, or through Visa Waiver Program, and then seeks to adjust status, he or she may encounter problems because of the so-called “preconceived intent”.